Equanimity: Christianity

-"The best does not always come to the surface.
-We should never, therefore, hastily imagine evil intentions in others.
-Nor should we allow ourselves to be easily persuaded that our companions or friends are meant to treat us unkindly.
-A disposition to look favorably upon the conduct of our fellow men—is a wonderful absorber of the frictions of life."

 Islam

 The word “Islam” is derived from the Arabic word aslama, which denotes the peace that comes from total surrender and acceptance.
 One of the Names of God in Islam is Al-Haleem which means the most forebearing, as to denote God's mercy and forgiveness of the transgressions of His servants.
 A Muslim may experientially behold that everything happening is meant to be, and stems from the ultimate wisdom of God; hence, being a Muslim can therefore be understood to mean that one is in a state of equanimity.

 Baha'i

 The voluminous Writings of the Baha'i Faith are filled with thousands of references to divine attributes, of which equanimity is one.
 Similar in intent and more frequently used than "equanimity" in the Baha'i Writings are "detachment" and "selflessness" which dispose of human beings to free themselves from excessive reactions to the changes and chances of the world.
 Humanity is called upon to show complete and sublime detachment from aught else but God, from all that is in the heavens and all that is on earth, from the material world, and from the promptings of their interests and passions.
 Related concepts include faith, the concept of growing through suffering and being tested, fortitude under trials, dignity, patience, prudence, moderation, freedom from material things, radiant acquiescence, wisdom, and evanescence.
 Baha'u'llah, the Central Personage of the Baha'i Faith, wrote: "Until a being setteth his foot in the plane of sacrifice, he is bereft of every favour and grace; and this plane of sacrifice is the realm of dying to the self, that the radiance of the living God may then shine forth.
 The martyr’s field is the place of detachment from self, that the anthems of eternity may be upraised.
 Do all ye can to become wholly weary of self, and bind yourselves to that Countenance of Splendours; and once ye have reached such heights of servitude, ye will find, gathered within your shadow, all created things.
 This is boundless grace, the highest sovereignty; this is the life that dieth not.
 All else save this is at the last but manifest perdition and great loss."